Visitors at Butchart Gardens, Victoria BC

 It is the largest and most popular area of the gardens for visitors.

-In total, there are 151 flower beds housing over 65,000 individual bulbs planted for spring.
-I promise you’ll see a veritable kaleidoscope of colour here.
+151 flower beds house over 65,000 individual bulbs that are planted for spring.
+So you’re promised a kaleidoscope of colour once you enter.

 The Japanese Garden

 The garden is designed in the traditional Japanese style.
-As such, it has an unmistakable grand korii (Japanese gate) marking its entrance.
+It has an unmistakable grand korii (Japanese gate) marking its entrance.
 You’ll then encounter finely manicured hedges, gravel paths, and stone lanterns.

 The popular Rose Arch provides visitors with the ideal backdrop for those crucial (sorry, it’s true!)
 Instagram snaps.